-Day 22: Khiva - Ashgabat, Turkmenistan
+Day 22: Khiva to Ashgabat

-A long day of traveling today as we journey from Uzbekistan to Turkmenistan.
-First, we transfer overland to the UNESCO World Heritage Site of Kunya-Urgench - the once glorious capital of the medieval Khorezmshah Empire.
-We will visit the mausoleums of Turabek Hanum, Sultan Tekesh and Il-Arslan before continuing to, the minaret of Kutlug Timur and the fabled al-Mamun's Academy of Sciences.

-Later, we will transfer to Dashoguz to catch an evening flight to the Turkmen capital city of Ashgabat
+A long day of traveling today as we journey from Uzbekistan to Turkmenistan, covering approximately 265km.
+After the border crossing at Shavat, transfer overland to the UNESCO World Heritage Site of Kunya-Urgench - the once glorious capital of the medieval Khorezmshah Empire.
+We will visit the mausoleums of Turabek Hanum, Sultan Tekesh and II-Arslan before continuing to, the minaret of Kutlug Timur and the fabled al-Mamun's Academy of Sciences.
+Later, we will transfer to Dashoguz to catch an evening flight to the Turkmen capital city of Ashgabat.